 About This Course

-We offer the possibility to do a PhD/MPhil in German Studies (three years full-time; six years part-time).
+We offer the possibility to do a PhD/MPhil in German Studies.
 Bangor University has a long tradition of excellent postgraduate student support.
 Depending on the chosen research area, students will be assigned one or two supervisors and are guaranteed full access to computing facilities (including translation memory software), library provision and all School resources including the film library.
 There is a dedicated postgraduate study area within the School which students are encouraged to use as often as they can.

 Our academic staff in German Studies can offer MPhil/PhD supervision on a wide variety of topics, a selection of which are listed below: